Immersions and translation structures I: The space of structures on the pointed disk: Comparison to McMullen's Geometric Topology

+Because of our choice of points $\{z_i\}$ dense in the circle, the length of $\gamma_k$ tends to zero, so these integrals tend to zero.
+Let $w \in c \subset B$.
+If $|f(w)|>0$, then there would be an $\epsilon>0$ and a definite neighborhood $W$ about $w$ so that $|f_{n_k}(w')|>\epsilon$ for $w' \in W$ and $k$ large enough, but this contradicts the convergence of \eqref{eq:integral} to zero.
+Therefore, $f$ is identically zero on $c$, but this violates the fact that non-zero holomorphic functions have isolated zeros. \end{proof}

-{\bf Acknowledgments:} The author would like to thank Joshua Bowman for helpful conversations at the beginning of this work, and would like to thank Anja Randecker for numerous helpful comments.
+{\bf Acknowledgments:} The author would like to thank Joshua Bowman for helpful conversations at the beginning of this work, Anja Randecker for numerous helpful comments, and the anonymous referee for making numerous helpful suggestions.
+The author thanks Matt Bainbridge for pointing out McMullen's geometric topology.
 The impetus for writing this article came from the conference ``International conference and workshop on surfaces of infinite type'' held at Centro de Ciencias Matem\'aticas de la UNAM in Morelia, Mexico.
-Much of this paper was written was while visiting the Institute for Computational and Experimental Research in Mathematics (ICERM).
+Early versions of this paper were written while visiting the Institute for Computational and Experimental Research in Mathematics (ICERM).